Economy of Cambodia: Energy

-Cambodia has significant potential for developing renewable energy.
+Cambodia has significant potential for developing renewable energy and could potentially run its energy system on 100% renewable sources.
 The country, however, remains one of the few countries in the ASEAN region that has not adopted renewable energy targets.
 To attract more investment in renewable energy Cambodia could adopt targets, improve renewable energy governance, develop a regulatory framework, improve project bankability and facilitate market entry for international investors.
 Due to high vulnerability to climate change, it is recommended that Cambodia focuses on developing renewable energy away from fossil fuels as part of climate change mitigation measures.